 - Pediatricians specialize in newborns, children, teenagers, and young adults aged 21 years old.

 - Geriatricians look after the health of people over 60 years old.

 What are the qualities of an excellent Direct Primary Care provider?

 Excellent clinical care is vital in your employees’ health and wellness.
-Yet, not all DPC providers are alike.
+Yet, not all Direct Primary Care providers are alike.
 You must spot an excellent primary care provider for your money’s worth.

-The quality of care depends on the characteristics of a DPC provider.
+The quality of care depends on the characteristics of a Direct Primary Care provider.
 Researchers suggested desirable attributes based on the Miller-Coulson Academy of Clinical Excellence at John Hopkins in Baltimore.
 Some of these qualities are the following:

-- A DPC provider is foremost knowledgeable in the field of expertise.
-To help you know how knowledgeable a DPC provider is, ask yourself some of these questions:
+- A Direct Primary Care provider is foremost knowledgeable in the field of expertise.
+To help you know how knowledgeable a Direct Primary Care provider is, ask yourself some of these questions:

-- Where did the DPC provider earn the medical degree?
+- Where did the Direct Primary Care provider earn the medical degree?
 Did he/she pursue higher education?

 - How many years was he/she in practice as a measure of practical cumulative knowledge?

 - Does he/she attend continuing learning sessions?
 Or does he/she take professional education programs to enhance his/her skills?

 - A Direct Primary Care provider can make an excellent or accurate diagnosis.
 Are you familiar with the 90’s TV show about a young medical genius?
 Or the last decade’s TV show about a nasty but eccentric medical provider?
 They were both brilliant because they possessed the diagnostic acumen.
 They were skilled in identifying the root of the health problem.
 It’s like piecing together a medical puzzle.